-Part of listing CBD oil facts has to be addressing some common questions people have about CBD in general, and CBD oil specifically.
-I’ve found that, just like a lot of things, people are either fearful or skeptical because they don’t have the answers to these questions.
+To learn CBD oil facts it's best to list some common questions people have about CBD in general, and CBD oil specifically.
+I’ve found that, just like a lot of things, people are either fearful or skeptical because they don’t have the answers to their important questions.

 What is CBD?